locxter/bkndmvrgnzr-backend/README.md

 This repository includes the backend of my simple and open source book and movie organizer project bkndmvrgnzr (inofficially also BAMO), which I started building during my work placement at [CEWE](https://www.cewe.de/).
 It has the following features:

-- [ ] Keep track of all your books and movie with advanced sorting options.
+- [x] Keep track of all your books and movies
-- [ ] Import information from reputable online providers.
+- [ ] Import information from reputable online providers
-- [ ] Group movies and book by genres, artists, year of publication and more.
+- [x] Find movies and books by genres, artists, year of publication and more
-- [ ] Allow different users to selectively interact with the database via permissions.
+- [x] Allow different users to selectively interact with the database via permissions

 ## Dependencies